-From Euphrasia on March 27th, 2009 in Landscaping
+From Dean Dowd on March 27, 2009 in Landscaping

 Here are some of the suggestions I gave my friend.
 Since they are universally applicable, you can probably put them to good use, too.